 While Tiki Beach Hostel is located at the beach, it’s just a 15-minute walk into the center of town.
 Check prices and availability at Tiki Beach Hostel in Lahaina here.

-Where to Stay in Maui Option #3: Along the Hana Highway (Paia and Hana)
+Where to Stay on the Hana Highway (Paia and Hana)

 Driving the Hana Highway—either on your own or with a day tour—is must-do Maui!
 This is a bucket list drive with incredibly scenic ocean views and plenty of worthwhile stops.